awsdocs/aws-doc-sdk-examples/python/example_code/lookoutvision/README.md

 Shows how to find a tag attached to a Lookout for Vision model.

-### getting_started.py
+### hello.py

-Lists your Amazon Lookout for Vision projects.
+Confirms that you can call Amazon Lookout for Vision operations.
 If you haven't previously created a project in the current AWS Region, the response is an empty list, but does confirm that you can call the Lookout for Vision API.